Configuring Computed Field

 Data Type

-This is the sql data type to use to store the field.
+This is the SQL data type to use for storing the field contents in the database.
 Let us know if you need any other storage types, or if you would like an 'other' option :).
+For calculating dollars and cents, for example, you would choose the "decimal" option.

 Data Length

-This value will simply be passed on to sql.
-For storing up to 10 digit ints, enter 10.
-For storing currency as a float, use 10,2 (unless you'll store larger than 10 figure amounts!).
-For storing usernames or other short text with a varchar field, 64 may be appropriate.
+This value will simply be passed on to SQL.
+For storing up to 10 digit integers (INTs), enter 10.
+For storing currency as a float, use 10,2 (unless you'll store larger than 10 figure amounts).
+For storing usernames or other short text with a VARCHAR field, 64 may be appropriate.

 Default Value